OlioTemporis/am-blog-api/README.md

 ## About

-Truncated version of the project from 100 Days of WebDev (Day 24).
-Only API perserved to be used as a model.
-Uses PSQL with the npm library pg.
+Barebones API to be used as a backend.
+Built with Postgres and Express.

 COMPLETED.